samster395/samster395.github.io/_posts/2021-4-9-Kite-Aerial-Photography.md

 I am then able to control the gimball and see a preview/control capture at the same time, WiFi signal for the preview can be spotty if you let the camera out alot but normally standing right underneath it brings it back.

 <img src='/images/Screenshot_20210409-115130_DV KING 4K.jpg' width='350' height='620'>

+I have ordered an ESP8266 with an OLED screen on the front as sometimes the camera changes the ESPs IP and I have no way of knowing it without plugging it into a PC.